fxn342/FoxStitch/README.md

       https://discord.gg/NpEE3hwz

 Stitches together Foxhole region maps into one worldmap.
-Region maps provided by the Foxhole API.
+Region maps provided by the Foxhole API and converted over to PNG.

       https://github.com/clapfoot/warapi